boonchu/CI/README.md

   - defines the workspace for jobs
 ![jenkins-executors](https://github.com/boonchu/CI/blob/master/components/jenkins-executors.png)

-##### Testing hello package before tagging new release
+##### Testing hello package (your artifacts) before tagging new release
-* create new testing job from jenkins
-* assume rpm is part of full software stack
-* if result looks good, tags it
+* When latest build pacakge pass from the test job, it's time to tag and promote it.
-* pushing artifacts to yum repository on artifactory platform service
+* Pushing rpm to be available at yum repository (using artifactory)
+* Making annoucement to public community users when you release new version.

-##### Start with artifactory repository
+##### Start with artifactory
-* install JDK 7
+* Install Oracle JDK 7
 * [download open source version](https://bintray.com/jfrog/artifactory-rpms/artifactory/view) from artifactory site and install it.
 ```
 $ sudo systemctl start artifactory